- About Palmerston

 - Think layer cake: put a layer of browns across the pile regularly to help air to circulate.

 How to start?
 You can buy a compost bin – hardware and garden stores stock a range of sizes and types.
 You could make your own compost bin or simply start a compost pile in your garden.
-Note: The natural enemy of the tropical compost pile is the red-legged scrub fowl!
+Note: The natural enemy of the tropical compost pile is the orange-footed scrub fowl!
 These endearing and protected birds will forage the pile for bugs and worms, spreading the material all around.
 Ironically - they also know how to compost; they build composting mounds and use the heat generated by the process to incubate their eggs!
 Laying wire mesh over your compost pile should keep them out.

 For more detailed composting information, click here to view - How To Make Amazing Compost by Naomi Lacey, The Sustainability Network.